tokee/solr-cdx/README.md

 ## Indexing

-1. Download a CDX sample from https://archive.org/details/testWARCfiles (one or more of the "WARC CDX INDEX FILES")
+1. Download a CDX sample from https://archive.org/details/testWARCfiles (the first one from "WARC CDX INDEX FILES" makes the sample links in this README work)
   a.
 The first line should be ` CDX N b a m s k r M S V g` (check with `less file.cdx.gz | head -n 1`)
 2. Convert the samples to Solr-usable CSV-files with `cdx2cvs.sh WIDE*.cdx.gz`
 3. Post the generated CSV-files to Solr with `for CSV in *.csv; do curl "http://localhost:8983/solr/cdx/update/csv?commit=true&separator=,&escape=\&stream.file=`pwd`/$CSV" ; done`